roysup/Chronic-Kidney-Disease/README.md

 The project is organized into two main folders:

 - `data_preprocessing/`: Contains scripts and notebooks for preprocessing the AU and JP patient datasets to prepare them for model training and validation.
-Outputs omitted for data privacy.
+Outputs have been omitted for data privacy.

 - `models/`: Includes the implementation of the Decision Tree, Random Forest, and RNN models, along with scripts for training, evaluation, and prediction.